-by Daniel B. Klein

-Some folks are dissatisfied with free enterprise if it doesn't work perfectly, and satisfied with government if it works at all.

-${f B}$ ribery must stop, you say?
-Tell it to Schindler.

-Affirmative action: Countering prejudice by providing a sound reason for it.

-When the circus of politics is finished, the groundskeeper sweeps the litter into a pile and calls it "the law."

-The Political Dialectic of Twentieth-Century America: The Conservative believes the government should run education, place a check on vice, fine-tune the economy, promote democracy abroad, and be led by a man in pin stripes.
-His opponent the Liberal believes the government should run education, place a check on vice, fine-tune the economy, promote democracy abroad, and be led by a man in plaid.
+This set of aphorisms was published in Liberty magazine, November 1995, p.
+49. ECONOMICAL COGITATIONS by Daniel B. Klein Some folks are dissatisfied with free enterprise if it doesn't work perfectly, and satisfied with government if it works at all. \ \ \ Bribery must stop, you say?
+Tell it to Schindler. \ \ \ Affirmative Action: Counteracting prejudice by providing a sound reason for it. \ \ \ When the circus of politics is finished the groundskeeper sweeps the litter into a pile and calls it "the law." \ \ \ The Political Dialectic of Twentieth Century America: The Conservative believes the government should run education, place a check on vice, fine tune the economy, promote democracy abroad, and be led by a man in pin stripes.
+His opponent the Liberal believes the government should run education, place a check on vice, fine tune the economy, promote democracy abroad, and be led by a man in plaid.

-When the anti-capitalist holds profit-hungry business in contempt, he conveniently neglects the fact that business is the paid servant of customers and the served payer of employees.

-The democratic faith comes in two varieties, the naïve and the sophisticated.
-The naïve democrat believes that if everyone would just be nice and participate, as in a town meeting, we can make it all work out.
-The sophisticated democrat recognizes the tender-minded folly of this view and is ready to face the tough truth: we must enlist qualified experts to make it all work out.

-The dirigiste intellectual takes experience with scribblings about a subject for experience with the subject itself.

-Is it the will to control that gives birth to the pretense of knowing, or is it the will to know that gives birth to the impulse to control?

-Wisdom in economics: refined knowledge of the unknowableness of the economy.

-The dispute between two economists over whether or not

-the labor market is competitive is usually a dispute over the meaning of competition, just as the dispute between two lovers over whether or not he loves her is usually a dispute over the meaning of love.

-Some economists are a riddle.
-On an issue-by-issue basis they are libertarians seven times out of ten, but when you put it all together you get a Clinton supporter.
-The answer to this riddle often lies in conjugal consideration.

-Liberty is like licorice: some people hate it and some people love it.

-The value of safeguarding a man's right to life against unjust force divided by the value of his life itself equals, on average, three hundred thousand.

-T o work its wonders the principle of individual liberty need not be mythologized, but only upheld.
-But to be upheld it must be mythologized.

-T he battle is not one between power and justice, nor between unjust power and just power.
-The battle is between unjust power and less just power.

-Clever leftists miss the point when they contend that individual liberty is "mere" mythology.
-The point is that it is mythology worth consecrating.

-The government's war on smoking is getting so outrageous, it is turning smokers into libertarians and libertarians into smokers.

-Good taste favors laissez faire even for personal activities that show bad taste.

-Laws that prevent the choosing of sin also prevent the choosing of virtue.

-${f I}$ f we hold groups rather than individuals accountable, we all end up criminals.

-May the socialist enter private industry, and the libertarian, government.
+\ \ \ When the anti-capitalist holds profit-hungry business in contempt, he conveniently neglects the fact that business is the paid servant of customers and the served payer of employees. \ \ \ The democratic faith in government comes in two varieties, the naive and the sophisticated.
+The naive democrat believes that if everyone would just be nice and participate, like in a town meeting, we can make it all work out.
+The sophisticated democrat recognizes the tender-minded folly of this view and is ready to face the tough truth: we must enlist qualified experts to make it all work out. \ \ \ The dirigiste intellectual takes experience with scribblings about a subject for experience with the subject itself. \ \ \ Is it the will to control that gives birth to the pretense of knowing, or is it the will to know that gives birth to the impulse to control? \ \ \ Wisdom in economics: refined knowledge of the unknowableness of the economy. \ \ \ The dispute between two economists over whether or not the labor market is competitive is usually a dispute over the meaning of competition, just as the dispute between two lovers over whether or not he loves her is usually a dispute over the meaning of love. ^ ^ Some economists are a riddle.
+On an issue-by-issue basis they are libertarian seven times out of ten, but when you put it all together you get a Clinton supporter.
+The answer to this riddle often lies in conjugal consideration. \ \ \ Liberty is like black licorice: some people hate it and some people love it. \ \ \ The value of safeguarding a man's right to life against unjust force divided by the value of his life itself equals, on average, three hundred thousand. \ \ \ To work its wonders the principle of individual liberty need not be mythologized, but only upheld.
+But to be upheld it must be mythologized. \ \ \ The battle is not one between power and justice, nor between unjust power and just power.
+The battle is between unjust power and less unjust power. \ \ \ Clever leftists miss the point when they contend that the libertarian theory of individual liberty is "mere" mythology.
+The point is that it is a mythology worth consecrating. \ \ \ The government's war on smoking is getting so outrageous it is turning smokers into libertarians and libertarians into smokers. \ \ \ Good taste favors laissez-faire even for personal activities that show bad taste. \ \ \ Laws that prevent the choosing of sin also prevent the choosing of virtue. \ \ \ If we hold groups rather than individuals accountable, we all end up criminals. \ \ \ May the socialist enter private industry, and the libertarian, government. \ \ \ \ \ \